-Eligible expenses include financial assistance in the form of cost share or incentives to help cover the cost of installing or adopt conservation projects that improve or protect water quality are an eligible use of funds.
+Eligible expenses include financial assistance in the form of cost share or incentives to help cover the cost of installing or adopting conservation projects that improve or protect water quality.
 Cost share/incentive payments should be reasonable and justifiable, consistent with prevailing local conditions, and based on established standards.
 BWSR reserves the right to review and approve cost share/incentive payment rates.